Robeloto/7D2D_A20_Modlets/CustomZombies Alternate versions/Robeloto_CustomZombies_XML_VERSION/README.txt

 • MoePukers vomit increased with 2 points.

 • Predator has more health.
 (1111)
 • RadRobot1 does not puke anymore.
+New look!
 • RadRobot has new puke and puke warning sounds!
 • RadRobots vomit is now red laserbeams.
 Vomit entitydamage decreased with 9 points and vomit blockdamage increased with over 100 points.
 Blockdamage increased with 30 points.